 FCS 470 - Special Topics in Hospitality Business

 This special topics course may vary each time it is offered.
 The course name will appear in the class schedule.
-Prerequisite: FCS 272 and FCS 370
+Prerequisite: FCS 272, FCS 370 or concurrent enrollment.

 FCS 475 - Hospitality Practicum II

 Intensive active leadership responsibilities in the hospitality profession.
 This includes a minimum of 320 hours of approved practice.
 Prerequisite: Senior standing, FCS 375 or consent of department chair.

 FCS 476 - Hospitality Seminar II

 Study of leadership topics in the hospitality industry; students will also explore issues based on their personal interests and experiences to date.
 Prerequisite: Senior standing in HLP.